 What Is Pay For Performance (P4P) Marketing?

 Skyworks formulates and promotes your “story” to generate leads and sales and then only makes money when actual payments are processed for your business.
 A “100% Pay For Performance (P4P) Partnership” means you don’t pay anything at any time and Skyworks takes a percentage of the new sales it generates as its remuneration.
-A “Partial P4P Partnership” means some or all of the marketing services are provided on a P4P basis, but you pay the media costs.
+A “Partial P4P Partnership” means some or all of the marketing services are provided on a P4P basis and you pay the media costs.

 Is This Available For Any Business?